Ahkonsu/wpproatoz-llms-txt-for-wp/readme.txt

 Inspired by the [llms.txt standard](https://llmstxt.org/), this plugin is perfect for bloggers, businesses, and developers who want to optimize their content for AI-driven search and discovery.
 It’s lightweight, customizable, and easy to set up.

 = Features =
-* **Generate llms.txt**: Create an `llms.txt` file with a selected page or posts from chosen post types in a format optimized for LLMs.
+* **Generate llms.txt**: Create an `llms.txt` file with a selected page or posts from chosen post types and categories in a format optimized for LLMs.
 * **Markdown Support**: Enable Markdown versions of your content by appending `.md` to post/page URLs (e.g., `https://example.com/your-post.md`).
-* **Customizable Settings**: Choose a specific page or post types to include in `llms.txt` via an intuitive admin settings page.
+* **Customizable Settings**: Choose a specific page, post types, or categories to include in `llms.txt` via an intuitive admin settings page.
 * **Post Limit Control**: Set the maximum number of posts to include in `llms.txt` to keep the output manageable.
 * **SEO-Friendly**: Improve your site’s visibility in AI-driven search by providing structured content.
 * **Caching**: Uses transients to cache `llms.txt` content, reducing database queries for better performance.